pomerium/pomerium/docs/guides/nginx.md

 ## Background

-Nginx can be [configured](https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-subrequest-authentication/) to authorize requests by calling an external service.
+Nginx can be [configured](https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-subrequest-authentication/) to authorize requests by calling an external authorization service.
 Pomerium is compatible with this external authentication protocol and can thus be used to protect services behind nginx.
 In this configuration, Pomerium does not proxy traffic, but authorizes it on behalf of nginx.
 This is useful for integrating into existing load balancer infrastructure.

 For more information on using Pomerium as an external authorization endpoint, see [forward auth](https://www.pomerium.com/reference/#forward-auth) in the Pomerium docs.

 ## How It Works

-- Create a standard pomerium configuration to authenticate against your IdP
+- Create a standard pomerium configuration to authenticate against your identity provider (IdP)
 - Configure nginx to authorize incoming requests via pomerium
 - Pomerium authenticates users via IdP
 - Nginx queries Pomerium on each request to verify the traffic is authorized